SAKETH1111/FrontEnd/Javascript/Ep15 | EventLoop.md

 So we have event loop which checks for events in call back queue and add into call stack

-When event is added , the callback is stored and will be sit in web api's environment. when event happens it will be added to call back queue.
+When event is added , the callback or task queue is stored and will be sit in web api's environment. when event happens it will be added to call back queue.

 Fetch:
 Fetch will wait untill promoise is resolved and callback function is called.